 Keep in mind that pricier DNA tests seem to have more accurate results as per reviews.

-The Embark DNA test is a comprehensive battery of tests providing accurate results for breed identification, ancestry and genetic disease risks, as well as traits.
-It can screen for 160 well known canine genetic health issues.
+The Embark DNA test is a comprehensive battery of tests providing accurate results for breed identification, ancestry, and genetic disease risks, as well as traits.
+It can screen for over 165 well known canine genetic health issues.
 This one tests for both paternal and maternal lines and all the way back to the grandparent’s line of your dog.

-EmbarkVet DNA test seem to be a top favorite on the marketplace today.
-Based on reviews, Embark provides astounding communication to customers and provide near 100% accurate results.
+EmbarkVet DNA test seems to be a top favorite in the marketplace today.
+Based on reviews, Embark provides astounding communication to customers and provides near 100% accurate results.
 Buyers appreciate the comprehensive approach in which they can learn about both breed and health statistics of their pet.
 The cons associated with this product include the high price and results tend to take longer to be sent back.
+MDR1 is tested at no additional charge.

 The current price of Embark DNA tests is $199.